mspsdi/caf-terraform-gcc-starter-kit/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 The purpose of the "AZURE GCC Acceleration Kit" is to facilitate the workload setup in AZURE environment.
 This will be achieved in a two-step layered approach.
+This starter kit is based on "Cloud Adoption Framework Landing zones for Terraform".
+More details you can find [here](https://aztfmod.github.io/documentation/docs/intro)

 <p align="center">
     <img src="docs/overall-workflow-1.png"/>
 </p>